wbangbang/aws-certification-training/AWSWhitepapers/AWSOverviewOfSecurityProcesses.md

 * The master user account is a native database user account that allows you to log on to your DB Instance with all database privileges.
 * You can control Amazon RDS DB Instance access via DB Security Groups, which are similar to Amazon EC2 Security Groups but not interchangeable.
 * Using AWS IAM, you can further control access to your RDS DB instances.

+**Network Isolation**

+For additional network access control, you can run your DB Instances in an Amazon VPC.

+For Multi-AZ deployments, defining a subnet for all availability zones in a region will allow Amazon RDS to create a new standby in another availability zone should the need arise.
+You can create DB Subnet Groups, which are collections of subnets that you may want to designate for your RDS DB Instances in a VPC.